-Free financial counselling services available to help small business owners who need information about managing debt or are in financial distress.
+Free financial counselling services are available to help small business owners who need information about managing debt or are in financial distress.

 Financial challenges are often cited as the biggest cause of anxiety for small business owners.
 An Australian Government Department of Industry, Science, Energy and Resources report Small Business Owners and Mental Health 2020 found that: